 Regardless of how BIG of a look you are trying to achieve with enhancing your breasts using implant options, it’s important that you understand the full risks and complications associated with choosing larger breast implants.

 Large Breast Implants: What you need to know about the long-term risks of super-sized breast enhancements

 Sizes of breast implants vary from around 150 cc to over 700 cc, with choices in relation to profiles or implant shapes.

-They also note that anything above 275 cc to 300 cc COULD be considered large for some individuals (and for an extremely petite person, even a 200 cc implant might be considered very large for their overall body proportion balance).
+They also note that anything above 275 cc to 300 cc could be considered large for some individuals (and for an extremely petite person, even a 200 cc implant might be considered very large for their overall body proportion balance).

 How great any breast implant will look on your body, however, will be a function of numerous factors including but not limited to:

-- how much natural breast tissue you have
+- How much natural breast tissue you have

-- whether the size is aesthetically proportionate for your overall physique
+- Whether the size is aesthetically proportionate for your overall physique

-- your chest and rib cage measurements
+- Your chest and rib cage measurements

-- distance between areolas (nipples)
+- Distance between areolas (nipples)

-- proportions of your overall body and upper body measurements
+- Proportions of your overall body and upper body measurements

-- whether or not you have asymmetry (uneven breasts)
+- Whether or not you have asymmetry (uneven breasts)

-- level of ptosis (droopiness)
+- Level of ptosis (droopiness)

-- breast pocket accuracy and location
+- Breast pocket accuracy and location

-- implant placement (above the muscle, under muscle or dual-plane)
+- Implant placement (above the muscle, under muscle or dual-plane)

 Breast implants – like most surgical implants – are foreign objects that are placed into your own tissues.
-They not only add dimensions and shape to your breasts, they add weight to your body.
-It’s not a lot of weight and it might be quite desirable weight in terms of how you want to look; but to the skin that holds your breasts in place and holds your implants up, it can seem like more than naturally accommodated – particularly if you choose LARGE implants.
+They not only add dimensions and shape to your breasts, but they also add weight to your body.
+It’s not a lot of weight and it might be quite desirable weight in terms of how you want to look; but to the skin that holds your breasts in place and holds your implants up, it can seem like more than naturally accommodated – particularly if you choose large implants.